resiprocate/resiprocate/reTurn/README.txt

 Current External Library Usage
 ------------------------------
-- currently uses OpenSSL, ASIO, BOOST and RUTIL
+- currently uses OpenSSL, ASIO and RUTIL
 - OpenSSL
        - Used for TLS support (optional)
        - libcrypto used for calculating message authentication code (mandatory